Strawberry Pie

 To make the piecrust:

 Sift the first four ingredients in a large bowl.
 Add the chilled diced butter.
 Rub the butter into the flour until the mixture looks like cornmeal.
-Add the shortening and the water and mix until the dough comes together.
+Add the water and mix until the dough comes together.
 Cut in half and form two disks.
 Refrigerate for approximately 2 hours.

 Preheat the oven 450°

-Roll out one of the disks of dough and place it in a 9” pie plate.
-Using a piece of parchment paper or aluminum foil inside the pie use beans or flour to weigh the dough down while cooking.
-After 8 minutes take the weights out and continue to cook the pie for another 3-4 minutes.
+Roll out one of the disks of dough and place it in a 9” pie plate, prick the bottom with a fork.
+If you are waiting for the oven to preheat, place the pie in the fridge to chill.
+Then blind bake the crust.
+To do this place a piece of parchment paper or aluminum foil inside the pie use beans or rice to weigh the dough down while cooking.
+Make sure you spread the beans all the way to the edges of the crust so the weight is evenly distributed.
+After 8 minutes carefully take the weights out and continue to cook the pie for another 3-4 minutes.
 Set aside to cool.